Joshua-Chiu/PGDBWebServer/stuff_we_keep_track_of.md

 * codes, what they are, and what category they are in - add codes
 * users -admin and
 * backups
-* import students from .csv
+* import students from .csv or .xlsx
+*